 Estimated footprint / land area: Proposed lands for constructing thehousehold toilets are vacant, actually vacant lands within DRP HHs are selected for HH toilets.
-It's been roughly estimated that about 8-15 square meter land (8 sqm. for Option: 2 and 15 sqm. for Option: 1 & 3) would be required for eachhousehold toilet.
-Around 20 people (4 DRP HHs) will use eachhousehold toilet.
+It's been roughly estimated that about 10 square meter land would be required for eachhousehold toilet.
+Around 20 people (4 DRP HHS) will use eachhousehold toilet.

-Natural Resources: For implementing the proposed intervention some natural resources to be consumed by the project activities (i.e., water and sand for concerting, making mortar etc.) and camp site worker (i.e., Water for drinking and kitchen work).
+Natural Resources: For implementing the proposed intervention some natural resources to be consumed by the project activities (i.e. water and sand for concerting, making mortar etc.) and camp site worker (i.e. Water for drinking and kitchen work).
 Required water would be sourced from nearby the available GW source.
 Beside sand would be collected from local market.

-Considering the subproject natures and extent, it's predicted that approximately 100 to 130 liter/day water would be required for each site of this scheme.
+Considering the subproject natures and extent, it's predicted that approximately 100 to 130 liter/day water would be required for construction work for each site of this scheme.